Docker

 Acquisition in 2015

-SocketPlane, Inc. is a software development company based in Palo Alto, California, founded in 2014.
-It specializes in open source software-defined networking, providing solutions that facilitate the rapid deployment and connection of applications at scale.
-The company focuses on delivering DevOps-defined networking, which includes distributed security, application services, and orchestration specifically designed for Docker and Linux containers.
-By integrating software-defined networking into these environments, SocketPlane aims to streamline operations for developers and network operations teams, making the technology more accessible and user-friendly.
-As of March 2015, SocketPlane operates as a subsidiary of Docker, Inc.
+SocketPlane, Inc. is a Palo Alto, California-based software development company that specializes in open source software-defined networking.
+Founded in 2014, the company provides solutions that facilitate the rapid deployment and connection of applications at scale.
+Its offerings include DevOps-defined networking, which enhances distributed security, application services, and orchestration for Docker and Linux containers.
+By focusing on transparency and ease of use for developers and network operations teams, SocketPlane aims to simplify the networking landscape in the context of containerized applications.
+In 2015, SocketPlane became a subsidiary of Docker, Inc., further aligning its innovations with the growing demand for efficient container management and networking solutions.

 Koality